A Resource Guide for Displaced People Battling Substance Use Disorder

 Family Dysfunction and Estrangement

-Family is one of the earliest and hardest-hit casualties of addiction.
+The family unit is one of the earliest and hardest-hit casualties of addiction.
 Alcohol or drug dependency robs a mother or father of their ability to be there for their families, provide for them financially, and build trust with them.
 Marital separation and divorce compelled by spousal or parental substance use disorder can, and often does, lead to homelessness for both men and women.
-Additionally, adult children who are still living at home and abusing substances can create irreparable harm to their relationship with their parents and siblings, including lying, manipulation, aggression, and more that makes it impossible for them to live in the same space anymore.
+Additionally, adult children who are still living at home and abusing substances can create irreparable harm to their relationship with their parents and siblings, usually by engaging in patterns of lying, manipulation, aggression, and other troubling behaviors that make it impossible for them to live in the same space anymore.
 As substance use persists, other members of the household may no longer feel safe or respected, prompting them to take drastic action and remove the addicted family member from the home.

 A study on the financial impact family members face due to a loved one’s substance use disorder reveals: